Applive1/production-map-console/README.md

 The Client Side Of Production Map.

 Current Version : 2.0.0

 Release Date: January 1st 2016

 ## Installation
-Run 'bower install' to install all relavent dependencies.
+Run `bower install` to install all relavent dependencies.
-Run using 'grunt' or 'grunt serve' for instance creating.
+Run using `grunt` or `grunt serve` for instance creating.

 ## Build & development